moviandev/moviandev/README.md

 ## Hi there 👋, I'm Matheus.
 - 🔭 I’m currently working as Full-stack Developer
-- 🌱 I’m currently learning .Net Core C#
+- 🌱 I’m currently learning Swift (iOS Development)
 - 👯 I’m looking to collaborate remote teams
 - 💬 Ask me about my experience and skills
 - 📫 How to reach me: <a target="_blank" href="mailto:matheusoviana01@gmail.com">Email</a> or <a target="_blank" href="https://www.linkedin.com/in/matheusviana/">Linkedin</a>